 - Reduce coverage based on projections from advanced machine learning analytics

-- Flex coverage every single day to align more closely with need
+- Flex coverage every single day to align more closely with the need

 - Introduce opportunities for clinicians to make up lost income through telemedicine